quickresolve/React/Fundamentals/Notes.md

  Change or update to a large number of nodes is optimized using batching and change detection techniques.

- Main paradigm of React is to create components and pass props down to components.
+ Main paradigm of React is to create components and pass props down to components - does not work well with router, so context is useful here.